Vuelve Junto a Mí

 "Vuelve Junto A Mi" (English: "Come Back Next To Me") is a song performed by the Mexican singer Paulina Rubio written by Carlos Sánchez and Cesar Valle with the latter also producing the song.
 The song was released in March 1994 as the third single from Rubio's second studio album 24 Kilates.

 Commercial performance

-In the U.S., the song where it peaked at number 20 on the Billboard Hot Latin Tracks becoming her fourth song to reach the top 20.
+In the U.S., the song peaked at number 20 on the Billboard Hot Latin Tracks, becoming her fourth song to reach the top 20.
 The song also reached number four in Panama.